ShuKoun/koun-semantic-license/ksl-1.0-en.md

 - You may **read, quote, translate, adapt, modify, or derive from** the contents of this work;
 - Permitted uses include **individual study, education, non-commercial open-source projects, public lectures, or academic teaching**;
-- **Attribution is mandatory**: you must clearly credit the author (Shu Koun / 书库恩) and provide a reference to the original work;
+- **Attribution is mandatory**: you must clearly credit the author (Shu Koun) and provide a reference to the original work;
 - If you use or extend original terms, structures, or diagrams, you **must acknowledge their semantic origin in the Koun system**.

 ---